Sara83-Kiani/Data-Processing/README.md

 ### Running

 1. Download the archive containing the necessary files.
-2. Extract the files to the docker folder structure  in which you will start our project.
-(The project files should be placed into the /app/public directory)
+2. Create an empty folder called "mysqldata"
+3. Change the filename of "docker-compose.yamlTEMPLATE" into "docker-compose.yaml".
-3. Change the filename of ".env.TEMPLATE" into ".env", change the database details to your own settings.
+4. Change the filename of ".env.TEMPLATE" into ".env", change the database details to your own settings.

 ``` .env
 #Specific project name